iCliniq Logo

 Patient's Query

-Thank you doctor,
+Thank you for the reply.

 Nothing except there was burning on the first day then after using the ointment that went away.
 My foot is swollen and walking is slightly painful but this has never happened before.
 I am someone who has an allergy to dust but other than that everything is normal.
-My prescribed antibiotics are about to get over (tomorrow is the last day) so after that is over anything else to be done or to only continue the ointments.
+My prescribed antibiotics are about to get over (tomorrow is the last day) so after that is over anything else to be done or to only continue the ointments?
 And should the area be left open or always covered?
 I have attached a photo of what it looks like since I started medication.

 Hello,